jonasnapoles/jonasnapoles/README.md

 ## I am a software developer with a technological specialization course, I have a technical degree specializing in information systems technologies and programming carried out at the educational institution Citeforma, Lisbon.

-🌱 I’m currently learning Laravel, Laradoc and Vue.js
+🌱 I’m currently learning Laravel and Vue.js

 🔭 I’m currently working on Nova Notes Field Package